Find information on how interest is charged on PAYE and Construction Industry Scheme (CIS) payments made late if you're an employer.

 |Penalties||Relevant due date of the penalty charge|

 Accrued interest is only a guide to what may be due.
 Interest is charged when the amount due is settled.
-Interest is shown as accruing from the 19th of each month, regardless of how the employer pays.
-Employers who pay electronically will see an accrued interest entry between 19th and 22nd of a month.
-Once the electronic payment is received, the calculation will correctly use the 22nd as the due date, and any interest charge generated between the 19th and 22nd will be cancelled.
+Interest is shown as accruing from day 19 of each month, regardless of how the employer pays.
+Employers who pay electronically will see an accrued interest entry between day 19 and day 22 of a month.
+Once the electronic payment is received, the calculation will correctly use day 22 as the due date, and any interest charge generated between day 19 and day 22 will be cancelled.

 HMRC will apply repayment interest where you make a payment and the charge is then reduced resulting in an overpayment which is either reallocated to a later charge or repaid.